Images

 Get rid of the old hametz (leavened dough), so that you can be a new batch of dough, because in reality you are unleavened.
 For our Pesach lamb, the Messiah, has been sacrificed.
 So let us celebrate the Seder not with leftover hametz, the hametz of wickedness and evil, but with the matzah of purity and truth.
 1 Corinthians 5:7-8 Jewish New Testament

-Carolyn and I have been involved in Passover Seders for the past 15+ years, but the Pesach Seder at Gates of Praise was very special.
+Carolyn and I have been involved in Passover Seders for the past 15+ years, but the Pesach Seder at Gates of Praise (called Beit Yeshua in 2008) was very special.
 We had an overflowing crowd of about 60.
 Greg & Linda had gone above and beyond with their decorating skills.
 The low tables and cushions for reclining made it all the more festive and authentic.

 Linda makes last-minute preparations.
 Greg & Curtis pose like the dancers on the wall.